Skip to main content

 There is, though, a threshold which limits annual conversions to your plan’s maximum effective tax rate.
 This means that you may be able to achieve a higher estate value strategy or lower lifetime tax rate manually with your own manual plan or one of the Rule Based strategies.

-The rule based strategies will respect thresholds and may result in a lower estate value or higher lifetime tax liability depending upon the limit you choose.
+The rule based strategies (Tax Bracket Limit and IRMAA Limit) will respect thresholds and may result in a lower estate value or higher lifetime tax liability depending upon the limit you choose.
 So you may see a negative result but you will not receive a message stating that they could not find a better solution for you, rather you will always see a result because you have set the threshold.

 The tax bracket limit strategy will fill the bracket each year for as long as possible, so it’s a front loaded strategy.
 The IRMAA bracket strategy will flow through your entire plan and fill up the lowest tax brackets from age 63 through longevity age before moving on to the higher bracket, so it’s more of a smoothing strategy.

 • The Explorer makes an assumption that all Traditional IRA accounts and all other pre-tax accounts are eligible for conversion.
-This may be an issue if you have an Inherited IRA or other non-eligible tax-advantaged accounts modeled in your plan.
+This may be an issue if you have non-eligible tax-advantaged accounts modeled in your plan.
 In that case you should exclude the account from the withdrawal strategy.

-• When modeling conversions, the after tax accounts account(s) will be tapped to cover the taxes as long as available.
-If you would like to model the tax coming from the source account, you have a couple of options.
+• If you would like to model the tax coming from the source account, you have a couple of options.

 • You may want to exclude the after tax accounts from withdrawals so that pre tax accounts will be tapped to fund taxes once the after tax accounts are depleted.
 We don't suggest increasing the conversion modeling to account for this.